lenorix/lenorix.github.io/software-development-barcelona.md

 description: Experts in Barcelona creating custom apps and enterprise solutions.
 Local presence, global standards and modern technology to transform your business.
 ---

-Our team, in the iconic city known for the Sagrada Familia, collaborates with businesses in the area to transform complex problems into intuitive digital solutions.
-With a strong focus on innovation and excellence, we help companies streamline their operations and unlock new opportunities.
-We are a specialist in the development of web applications and custom software, safe, efficient and without restrictions on functionalities.
+Our team is based in Barcelona, the iconic european city, and collaborates with local businesses to create software that simplify complex problems in people's life.
+With focus on innovation and excellence, we help companies to streamline their operations.
+We are specialists in custom developments of web, desktop and mobile apps, safe and efficient.

 ## Our Custom Software Development Services in Barcelona